Get the Latest Fishing Reports, Tackle Recommendations, Fishing Stories, Photo's and Video's. Updates on All things Cast Away

 RIP Doctor Hall, you were a Hometown hero to a lot of us kids growing up.

-It’s been at least 10 years since Lisa, and I found a little piece of lake property for sale during a time when the lake level was down more than 10 feet and the dock for the property was sitting on dry land.
-There were some young renters that were occupying the small doublewide trailer and the dwelling was in pretty bad shape.
+It’s been over 12 years since Lisa, and I found a little piece of lake property for sale during a time when the lake level was down more than 10 feet and the dock for the property was sitting on dry land.
+There were some young renters that were occupying the small doublewide trailer, and the dwelling was in pretty bad shape.
 Still, it was lake property and something both Lisa and I had dreamed of owning one day.
 The property had been on the market for a while, and it was getting ready to drop off the listing again.
 The seller had come down on the price, but he had no takers.
 I didn’t really want to make the investment, but Lisa really thought it would be worth it one day.
 We made an offer on the property and it was accepted by the seller.

 Once we took ownership of the property we went to work with a total remodel and replaced the old dock as well as installing rip rap at the water’s edge.
 In that same time frame the rains came and the lake filled to full pool, and we had plenty of water in our little cove to float the dock.
 Since that time, which was more than 10 years ago, our dock hasn’t seen dry land once.
 Lisa and I spent 6-7 years using the little lake house as a weekender for us, friends and family members.
 Some reading this may have stayed in our little lake house we appropriately named Cast Away Cove because of my tackle business (Cast Away Bait and Tackle) and the little cove the property was on.
 Here are some pictures of Cast Away Cove from years ago.